-The Fraud Risk Group (established in 2016/17) continues to meet with representation from directorates in 2018/19.
+The Fraud Risk Group (established in 2016/17) continued to meet with representation from directorates in 2019/20.
 The CCGs adhere to the NHS Protect Standards for Commissioners 2017/18 - Fraud Bribery and Corruptions which outline the action for commissioners on the action they should take to prevent fraud, bribery and corruption and to deal with it should it occur.